jonathanschilling/indata2json/README.md

   `bloat` bloating factor (for constrained toroidal current)

+### free-boundary parameters

+  `lfreeb`   =T, run in free boundary mode if mgrid_file exists

+  `mgrid_file`   full path for vacuum Green's function data

+  `extcur`   array of currents in each external current group.
+Used to
+             multiply Green''s function for fields and loops read in from MGRID file.
+Should use real current units (A).

+  `nvacskip`   number of iteration steps between accurate calculation of vacuum
+               response; use fast interpolation scheme in between

 ### initial guess for magnetic axis

   `raxis_cc` magnetic axis coefficients for R ~ cos(n*v); stellarator-symmetric